-In order to use Fujifilm’s in-camera RAW converter, you need to be recording the RAW file.
-The camera needs to store the negative so it has something to process.
+To use Fujifilm’s in-camera RAW converter, you need to be recording the RAW file.
+The camera must store the negative so it has something to process.

-I know this isn’t what a lot of JPEG-only photographers want to hear, but if you want to edit a photo at all after the fact, you need the RAW file too.
+I know this isn’t what many JPEG-only photographers want to hear, but if you want to edit a photo at all after the fact, you need the RAW file too.
 You can always delete them after you transfer the files to your hard drive if you no longer need them.

 Go into your Image Quality menu and set either RAW or FINE+RAW.

-Now you can use that Q button to edit your photos in Playback Mode.
+Now you can edit your photos in Playback Mode using that Q button.

 What do you want to edit?

 You just took a photo, but after looking at it, you realize you should have used a different Custom Setting or film simulation.
 No worries, we can take care of that as long as you recorded the RAW file.

 This image of the first light on Mt.
 Whitney is just too dull and flat.
 I need to bring it to life.

 Enter Playback mode and go to the photo you want to edit.
 Press that Q button on the back of the camera.
 This is the menu that will come up for the Fuji RAW converter, with a thumbnail of that image: